calebwoods/memorize_ephesians/README.md

 - [**ServiceWorker**](http://www.html5rocks.com/en/tutorials/service-worker/introduction/) and [**AppCache**](http://www.html5rocks.com/en/tutorials/appcache/beginner/) make it possible to use your application offline.
 As soon as the website has been opened once, it is cached and available without a network connection.
 See [this talk](http://mxs.is/swtalk) for an explanation of the ServiceWorker used in this boilerplate. [**`manifest.json`**](https://developer.chrome.com/multidevice/android/installtohomescreen) is specifically for Chrome on Android.
 Users can add the website to the homescreen and use it like a native app!

-## Getting started

-1. Clone this repo using `git clone https://github.com/mxstbr/react-boilerplate.git`.

-2. Delete the existing git repository by running `rm -rf .git`.

-3. Initialize a new git repository with `git init`, `git add .` and `git commit -m "Initial commit"`.

-4. Run `npm install` to install the dependencies.

-5. Run `npm start` to start the local web server.

-6. Go to `http://localhost:3000` and you should see the app running!

-## Building & Deploying

-1. Run `npm run build`, which will compile all the necessary files in a `build` folder.

-2. Upload the contents of the `build` folder to your web server.

-### Server Configuration

-#### Apache

-This boilerplate includes a `.htaccess` file that does two things:

-1. Redirect all traffic to HTTPS because ServiceWorker only works for encrypted traffic

-2. Rewrite all pages (e.g. yourdomain.com/subpage) to the `index.html` to let `react-router` take care of presenting the correct page

 ## CSS